akshaybabloo/GearVR-UnrealEngine4/README.md

 ### 3.3 Getting device ID

-Make sure you have your phone connected to the computer and the `USB debugging` is switched on.
-Open `Terminal` and type in `adb devices`.
-This will print of an alpha numeric/numeric key something like this.
+Make sure you have your phone connected to the computer, and the `USB debugging` is switched on.
+Open `Terminal` and type in `adb devices`, this will print of an alphanumeric/numeric key something like this.

 ```
 List of devices attached
 1234567891011123    device
 ```

 ### 3.4 Downloading `Oculus Signature File (osig)` and placing it in UE

-Copy the above number and goto [https://developer.oculus.com/osig/](https://developer.oculus.com/osig/) and paste it in the text field then click on `Download File`. `oculussig_1234567891011123` file will be downloaded.
+Copy the above number and go to [https://developer.oculus.com/osig/](https://developer.oculus.com/osig/) and paste it in the text field then click on `Download File`. `oculussig_1234567891011123` file will be downloaded.

 Move this file to `/Users/Shared/UnrealEngine/4.10/Engine/Build/Android/Java/assets/`